dvincentwest/radie/doc/source/articles/what_is_dataquick.rst

 Lastly, there must be a defined visualization which provides appropriate display and interaction with the data (see Visualization).

-Although it is possible to use dataquick in an interactive coding environment such as Jupyter or Spyder, its original motivation was to create a GUI application.
-This application is the DataQuick Viewer, written in PyQt.
+Although it is possible to use radie in an interactive coding environment such as Jupyter or Spyder, its original motivation was to create a GUI application.
+This application is the Radie Viewer, written in PyQt.
 It is currently a work in progress, but already provides the basic functionality to import data files, visualize them in interactive plot widgets, and quickly compare data sets to one another in generic or application specific